amabdallah/WaM-DaM/01Documentation/03Limitations_FutureWork/Future_Work.md

 #### 4. WaM-DaM to Organize Data for Water-Energy-Food Nexus
 Energy generation, distribution, and use systems are analogous to water resources.
 Water and energy resources are inextricably linked from their generation to their consumption.
 Most energy sources need water for cooling and water resources need energy pump, supply, and treat water and wastewater.
 Water end-uses need energy to heat water for sanitation (Abdallah and Rosenberg, 2014).
 In addition, food production requires water and energy.
 Thus, WaM-DaM could be adapted and tested to organize energy and food resources data to help relate these three important resources together.
 The NSF is calling for Innovations at the Nexus of Food, Energy and Water Systems (INFEWS).
-WaM-DaM can serve as a basis to integrated and relate data across the three resources.
+WaM-DaM can serve as a basis to integrate and relate data across the three resources.

 #### 5. A Repository for the Great Salt Lake River Basins Models